-1 Introduction and background
+Introduction and background

-The CRUK Clinical Academic Training Programme is a joint endeavour between ICR and Imperial College London.
-This programme will equip clinical academics with the expertise to discover, develop and deliver the next generation of treatments, technologies and methodologies that will benefit cancer patients.
-Trainees will be supervised by world leading experts spanning the clinical, engineering and physical sciences.
+The CRUK Clinical Academic Training Programme is a joint endeavour between The Institute of Cancer Research and Imperial College London.
+This programme will equip clinical academics with the expertise to discover, develop, and deliver the next generation of treatments, technologies and methodologies that will benefit cancer patients.
+Trainees will be supervised by world leading experts spanning the clinical, engineering, and physical sciences.
 Notably, this programme is unique as trainees will benefit from the cutting-edge research culture and environment offered by both institutions.